Operation Strike: Operation Strike

-IX Corps
+IX (British) Corps

-IX Corps attacked in front of a rolling barrage as planned but still found some resistance.
-The 4th Indian and 4th Infantry divisions did make a breach through the German line - the 334th infantry division buckled which let the 6th and 7th Armoured Divisions move through a small gap.
-Here the Division's tanks struggled through minefields.
-In addition four battalions of Churchill tanks of 26th Armoured brigade supporting 4th Infantry began rolling toward Massicault.
+The British IX Corps attacked behind a rolling barrage as planned but still found some resistance.
+The 4th Indian Infantry Division and 4th Infantry Division made a breach through the German line, the 334th infantry division buckled which let the 6th Armoured Division and the 7th Armoured Division move through a small gap, the tanks struggling through minefields.
+Four battalions of Churchill tanks of the 26th Armoured Brigade supporting the 4th Infantry Division began rolling toward Massicault.
 They reached the town of Furna where Axis anti-tank guns and tanks slowed them too.
 The brigade then fought in the only large tank on tank engagement during this operation.
-Elements of 15th Panzer had put a tank force of Panzer III, IV and two Panzer VI (Tiger tanks) supported by two 88 mm guns.
+Elements of the 15th Panzer Division had put a tank force of Panzer III, Panzer IV and two Panzer VI (Tiger tanks) supported by two 88 mm guns.
 The overwhelming number of tanks easily knocked out the two 88 mm guns, and most of the German armour was either abandoned or knocked out.
-The tanks and infantry also overran two battalions of the 115th Panzer Grenadier Regiment and pushed back the remainder of the 15th Panzer Division to Massicault.
-The British occupied the town in the latter part of the afternoon, completing the first stage of the Allied push.
+The tanks and infantry overran two battalions of the 115th Panzer Grenadier Regiment and pushed back the remainder of the 15th Panzer Division to Massicault.
+The British occupied the town in the late afternoon, completing the first stage of the Allied push.

-By evening of 6 May, IX Corps along with US Corps had pushed back 5th Panzer Army.
-The dummy tanks, along with other deception tactics, helped achieve a degree of surprise regarding the true size and location of the British armoured force.
-Nevertheless there was a need by the Division's commanders for the tanks to halt and allow the infantry to catch up and form a firm base before pushing on.
+By evening of 6 May, IX Corps along with the II US Corps had pushed back the 5th Panzer Army.
+The dummy tanks, along with other deception tactics, helped achieve a degree of surprise regarding the size and location of the British armoured force.
+The divisions' commanders had to order the tanks to halt and allow the infantry to catch up and form a firm base before pushing on.
 The slower Churchills proved excellent at tank and infantry coordination but the quicker Shermans tended to leave the infantry a long way behind.
-There were thus concerns about German counterattacks attempting to retake lost ground, but by the end of day lack of fuel meant none were even planned.
+There were thus concerns about German counter-attacks attempting to retake lost ground but by the end of day lack of fuel meant none were even planned.
 A message from Alexander was given to the divisional commanders to 'push on' and take Tunis.